aphyr/partitions-post/README.markdown

 companies running globally distributed infrastructure with hundreds of thousands of nodes.
-Of all of the data we have collected, these reports best summarize operation in the large, distilling the experience of operating what are likely the largest distributed systems ever deployed.
-Their publications, which (unlike many of the case studies we will examine later) often capture aggregate system behavior and large-scale statistical trends, indicate (often obliquely) that partitions are a reality in their deployments.
+Of all of the data we have collected, these reports best summarize operation in the large, distilling the experience of operating what are likely the biggest distributed systems ever deployed.
+Their publications (unlike many of the case studies we will examine later) often capture aggregate system behavior and large-scale statistical trends, and indicate (often obliquely) that partitions are a significant concern in their deployments.

 ### The Microsoft datacenter Study